parkji30/MagnaPY/README.md

 The use of compression algorithms proves to be an effective solution in increasing the rate at which data can be down-linked, while ensuring the down-linked data have sufficient quality for science analysis.

+<h1>Balco</h1>
-<h1>Balco</h1> is an efficient compression optimizer software that will find the most optimal compression factor to image quality ratio for a given image.
+Balco is an efficient compression optimizer software that will find the most optimal compression factor to image quality ratio for a given image.

 So far, Balco is able to compression JPEGS, PNGS, and FITS images.